shaunpersad/streaming-multi-part/README.md

       for await (const chunk of part.body) { // each part's body is also a sub-stream of their portion of the parent stream's data console.log(new TextDecoder().decode(part.body));
       }
+      // you could've similarly accomplished the above like this:
+      // console.log(await streamToString(part.body));
     }
     return new Response();
   }